M01001010/MegascanDownloader/README.md

-This tool was used a long an ignostic UI (not provided)
+This tool was used along an ignostic UI that ingest the downloaded asset and import it in Katana or other DCC (not provided)

 ![image](https://github.com/M01001010/MegascanDownloader/assets/53808048/a33bdb00-8d5f-4d34-8bb3-480e444a514c)